 In this month, Allah opens the gates of Paradise and closes the gates of Hell, and chains up the devils:

-as is stated in al-Saheehayn (al-Bukhaari, 1898; Muslim, 1079), from the hadeeth of Abu Hurayrah who said that the Messenger of Allah (PBUH) said:
+as is stated in al-Saheehayn (al-Bukhaari, 1898; Muslim, 1079), from the hadeeth of Abu Hurayrah, who said that the Messenger of Allah (PBUH) said:

-“When Ramadaan comes, the gates of Paradise are opened and the gates of Hell are closed, and the devils are chained up.”
+“When Ramadaan comes, the gates of Paradise are opened, and the gates of Hell are closed, and the devils are chained up.”

-As narrated by the hadeeth in Saheeh Muslim (1164) narrated from Abu Ayyoob al-Ansaari:
+Fasting in Ramadan is equivalent to fasting for ten months, as is narrated by the hadeeth in Saheeh Muslim (1164) narrated by Abu Ayyoob al-Ansaari:

 Ahmad (21906) narrated that the Prophet (PBUH) said: